Narcolepsy

 Hypnagogic or hypnopompic hallucinations

 Particularly vivid auditory or visual illusions or hallucinations may occur when just falling asleep (hypnagogic) or, less often, immediately after awakening (hypnopompic).
-They are difficult to distinguish from intense reverie and are somewhat similar to vivid dreams, which are normal in REM sleep.
+They are difficult to distinguish from intense daydreaming and are somewhat similar to vivid dreams, which are normal in REM sleep.

 Disturbed nocturnal sleep

 Sleep is often also disturbed by increased arousals in patients with narcolepsy, potentially worsening EDS.
+Sleep disturbance occurs in patients with both type 1 and 2 narcolepsy.

 Diagnosis of Narcolepsy